Our expectations of backpacking Coron

 We knew the Philippines wasn’t renowned for its healthy cuisine but after spending the past month surviving on a very basic diet we were ready to indulge.
 There was definitely plenty of choice, but we struggled to find anywhere really catering towards hungry backpackers on a budget or what seemed to be good value for money.
 This left us dreaming about our simple fish and rice suppers back in Raja Ampat.

-Trying to avoid touristy boat trips
+Avoiding touristy boat trips in Coron

 A bit like Labuan Bajo in Indonesia, Coron Town is the jumping point to all main attractions.
 There are dozens of tour operators offering various island hopping trips to see the famous lakes plus snorkel and dive spots.
 Each traditional outrigger boat generally caters to around 20 guests.
 Perhaps we sound like the snobbiest backpackers ever but we aren’t all that keen on organised boat trips with lots of tourists.